cncf/devstats.archive/BENCHMARK.md

 Postgresql was faster than MySQL, so it was only supported in a dropped Ruby version.
 Go version uses Postgres.

+Please not that recently (May 2018) influxDB was removed as well, Postgres is faster even when using it as a time-series database.

 Here are historical results of benchmarks Go & Ruby tools:

 # gha2db tool benchmarks